 - Driving on the wrong side of the road

 Additionally, having delayed reactions to traffic signals may indicate that a driver is impaired.
 Failing to use the appropriate signals for various driving actions and not turning on the vehicle’s headlights at night can also be signs of intoxication.

 Identifying drivers that may be under the influence of alcohol can be helpful, but it is not always enough to keep people safe.
 The best thing for motorists to do if they suspect another driver is drunk is to avoid him or her.
 They may choose to change lanes, take an alternative route or slow down to let the other driver pass.
 In some cases, it can also be important to report the suspected drunk driver to law enforcement so they can investigate further.
 This may help to get intoxicated motorists off of the road before they can cause an accident, which may injure or kill others.

-To learn more about the legal options of those who suffer serious injuries in alcohol-related collisions, please visit our drunk driving accidents page.
+To learn more about the legal options of those who suffer serious injuries in alcohol-related collisions, please contact our car accident lawyer Kansas City.